Oakland's Maxwell first MLB player to kneel during anthem | FOX Sports

 ”This now has gone from just a BlackLives Matter topic to just complete inequality of any man or woman that wants to stand for Their rights!”
 Maxwell wrote.

-Maxwell was born in Wiesbaden, Germany, while his father was stationed there in the Army.
-He later moved to Alabama, where he attended high school and college.
-Maxwell’s agent, Matt Sosnick, told The Associated Press that ”the Maxwells’ love and appreciation for our country is indisputable.”
+Maxwell is decidedly patriotic and comes from a military family.
+His agent, Matt Sosnick, told The Associated Press that ”the Maxwells’ love and appreciation for our country is indisputable.”

 ”Bruce has made it clear that he is taking a stand about what he perceives as racial injustices in this country, and his personal disappointment with President Trump’s response to a number of professional athletes’ totally peaceful, non-violent protests.